 The Chinese version of Švejk’s name (Shuaike 帅克) is perfect.
 It drives me to a little fantasy.

-À propos, Milan Kundera’s 1967 novel The joke is a brilliant treatment of the indignities to which traditional music and culture were subjected under Communism, with clear echoes of China and its “Golden Age” myth (my book pp.343, 371–2).
+À propos, Milan Kundera’s 1967 novel The joke is a brilliant treatment of the indignities to which traditional music and culture in Moravia were subjected under Communism, with clear echoes of China and its “Golden Age” myth (my book pp.343, 371–2; see also “heritage” tag, and for elsewhere in east Europe, here).
 See

 - Michael Beckerman, “Kundera’s musical joke and ‘folk’ music in Czechoslovakia, 1948–?”, in Mark Slobin (ed.), Retuning culture: musical changes in central and eastern Europe, pp.37–53.